kubewarden/docs/docs/explanations/audit-scanner/audit-scanner.md

 The audit scanner operates by:

 - identifying all the resources to audit
-- for each it builds a fake admission request with the resource's data
+- for each it builds a synthetic admission request with the resource's data
 - it sends each admission request to a policy server endpoint which is only for audit requests

 For the policy evaluating the request,